teodorlu/hotload/README.md

 could interact with a hotloaded Python REPL that (at all times) is aware of our code.

+**Tests** might be nice.
+To be able to ensure that there's no primitive errors across platforms.
+Challenge: hotload typically operates on the "outer" layer of a code base, so we'd have to build an outer-outer layer.

 ## References

 - [entr][1] provides this workflow as a command-line, language-agnostic tool.
 I